 Blind believers comprised the legions of cranks, amateurs, opportunists and eccentrics who were prepared to go to any lengths to convince the world their pet theory or belief was true.
 Typically, they would overplay the significance of any information they thought supported their case, present speculation as fact and accident or coincidence as design.
 They also tended to ignore or suppress any evidence that contradicted their hypothesis, no matter how compelling.
 Some would even go as far as fabricating ‘proof’, with the infamous alien autopsy being just one of many such cases.
 These people had done a great deal of damage to the whole field of fortean research by discrediting it in the eyes of the general public and the specialist alike.

-One would suppose a more measured, objective, scientific approach was just what was needed to bring credibility to such a controversial field.
+One would suppose a more measured, objective, scientific approach was just what was needed to bring credibility to such a controversial field of inquiry.
 However we believed the objectivity of the scientific sceptics was also compromised because their whole attitude to all things fortean was at best unsympathetic, if not downright hostile.
 On top of that their approach was, if anything, too scientific to be of any real use when dealing with phenomena that lay at the very edge of what the rational mind considered possible- an uncharted land where imagination and faith would take you further than reason and logic.
 In short the sceptics simply did not appreciate the subtle, elusive, often fragile nature of what they were dealing with, or understand why it could so easily vanish beneath the harsh glare of scientific analysis.